 By following the correct steps of video production, in the proper order, students and teachers alike will be able to create successful educational videos.

-Getting Started on Making Your Own Education Video
+Start Making Your Education Video

 You can make your own video, but the first question you have to ask yourself is this: